 Gun Sureness - Gun Shy = a dog that reacts negativity to the gun shot during a trial.
-The dog that runs, shows fear, stress, tries to leave, unable to follow commands after the gun shot.
-It is important that if the reaction to the gun shot is a loss of overall control or the dog returns to the handler from the long down that the judge the dog to determine if this is training fault or the natural temperament of the dog.
+The dog that runs, shows fear, stress, tries to leave, is unable to follow commands after the gun shot.
+It is important that if the reaction to the gun shot is not a loss of overall control or the dog breaks / leaves the long down that the judge determines if this is training fault or the natural temperament of the dog.
 This will determine if the dog is allowed to continue or be disqualified (DQ) temperament /gun shy.